How to Choose the Right Asset Protection Plan For You

 Asset protection is a set of strategies meant to safeguard property from creditor claims.
 It is used by individuals and businesses to protect their valuables from court seizure.
 Asset protection exists to help reduce the risk of financial loss from judgments.
 Asset protection is sometimes referred to as debtor-creditor law.

 The liability protection that comes with operating a business as a corporation is only part of the equation.
 While business liability protection is very important, it only protects personal assets when the business is sued.
-Whereas it is important to protect yourself from a business lawsuit, it is equally important to protect your assets if you are sued personally, and to protect the assets of the business, itself.
+Whereas it is important to protect yourself from a business lawsuit, it is equally important to protect your assets if you are sued personally.
+Plus, you’ll want to know how to protect assets of the business, itself.

 Who Needs It?